tcw-akshay-soner/tcw-akshay-soner/README.md

 - 👯 I’m looking to collaborate on **Banking Project**

-- 💬 Ask me about **Python, Langchain, OpenAI, Chatbot, QueryMate, Exilir**
+- 💬 Ask me about **Python, Langchain, OpenAI, Chatbot, QueryMate, Elixir**

 - 📫 How to reach me **akshay.soner@dev.thecodewise.com**